uralbash/awesome-pyramid/README.md

 *Outstanding Pyramid projects.*

+## Framework

+* [Ringo](http://ringo-dev.intevation.de/) - Ringo is a Python based high level web application framework build on top of Pyramid.
+The framework can be used to build form based management or administration software.

 ## CMS

 * [nive_cms](https://github.com/nive/nive_cms) - Nive is professional out the box content management system for mobile and desktop websites based on python and the webframework pyramid.
 Please refer to the website cms.nive.co for detailed information.